oz-code/OzCodeDemo/README.md

 2. Clone this repository OR use "Download ZIP"
 3. Open OzCodeDemo.sln file in Visual Studio
 4. Compile and Run
-5. Find the md file for that feature (below) and follow the instructions.
+5. Find the md file for the relevant feature (below) and follow the instructions.

 ## Features documented
 * [Reveal](OzCodeDemo/01.Reveal/README.md)